 In either case, the vehicle must still meet the minimum standards of roadworthiness at all times to avoid a fine.

-Driving a vehicle in a dangerous condition can result in a fine up to £2,500.
-In some cases, you can also get banned from driving and receive 3 penalty points.
+You must check the vehicle is safe to drive.
+Driving a vehicle in a dangerous condition after failing its MOT can result in a fine up to £2,500.
+You could also get banned from driving and receive 3 penalty points.